freesewing/freesewing/markdown/org/docs/designs/tristan/instructions/en.md

 Turn your lining piece inside out.

+The red arrows in the illustration are to help you identify the center insides in the next step.

 ### Step 8: Begin the closure by sewing down center front

 ![Sew down center front](step08.png)

 Place the center insides of the main and lining together, _good sides together_.
+This will become one side of your front opening.

 Sew down center front.